 I never had a Macaron before a couple of weeks ago when Amanda's friend

 Amanda and I were shopping Saturday night and got the idea to make Halloween Macarons.
-From there, the ideas and possibilities started coming out of our mouths at 90 miles a minute.
-This is the first of All Artful and Kevin And Amanda Macaron making and decorating series!
+From there, the ideas and possibilities started coming out of our mouths at 90 miles a minute. :) This is the first of Grinning Like An Idiot and Kevin And Amanda Macaron making and decorating series!
 So, be sure to drop by Kevin And Amanda for more pictures and instructions on how to make these Macarons.

 Macarons call for vanilla beans and almond flour (new to me :)).

-Amanda showed me how to get the vanilla seeds out of the vanilla bean (she called it vanilla caviar fitting, I thought).
+Amanda showed me how to get the vanilla seeds out of the vanilla bean (she called it vanilla caviar :) fitting, I thought).
+It was easy!

-And yet another step I’ve never done – sifting (and I’m older than she is). :).
-Amanda’s website has documented proof that I now say I’ve sifted.
+And yet another step I've never done - sifting (and I'm older than she is). :).
+Amanda's website has documented proof that I've sifted.